How Do I Get My Puppy To Use The Bathroom Outside?

 Use rewards and praise

 Positive reinforcement is a powerful tool when it comes to potty training your puppy.
 Whenever your puppy successfully uses the bathroom outside, be sure to shower them with praise and rewards.
-This can include verbal praise, enthusiastic petting, and even .
+This can include verbal praise, enthusiastic petting, and even treats.
 By associating going to the bathroom outside with positive experiences, your puppy will be motivated to repeat the behavior.
 Celebrate their successes, and they will quickly learn that going outside is a joyful and rewarding experience.

 Treats as motivation